Olympic champion's abuse claim triggers debate in Greece

 5 of5 FILE - In this Saturday, Aug.
 21, 2004 file photo, Greek 470 class skipper Sofia Bekatorou, displays her gold medal during the medal ceremony of the women's double-handed 470 dinghy sailing event at the 2004 Olympic Games in Athens, Greece.
 Olympic sailing champion Sofia Bekatorou of Greece has accused an unnamed sporting official of sexually assaulting her in 1998 during preparations for the Sydney Games.
 Bekatorou made the allegation Thursday Jan.
 14, 2021 while speaking at an online event organized by the ministry of culture and sport.
 Herbert Knosowski/AP Show More Show Less

-ATHENS, Greece (AP) — Olympic sailing champion Sofia Bekatorou appeared before a public prosecutor in Greece on Wednesday in relation to sexual assault accusations that have ignited a nationwide debate on misconduct and encouraged multiple victims to make their claims public.
+ATHENS, Greece (AP) — Greek Olympic sailing champion Sofia Bekatorou appeared before a public prosecutor in Athens Wednesday in relation to sexual assault accusations she made that have ignited a nationwide debate on misconduct and encouraged multiple victims to make their claims public.

 Bekatorou, who won gold at the 2004 Athens Games, has said a senior sailing federation official assaulted her in 1998.